Does your child with Fragile X syndrome have trouble talking? Help us learn how brain development impacts language growth.

 What will happen in the study?

-If the individual qualifies and decides to be in this research study, they will come to the Labs of Cognitive Neuroscience at Boston Children’s Hospital for two visits over the course of one year.
+If the individual qualifies and decides to be in this research study, they will come to the Labs of Cognitive Neuroscience at Boston Children’s Hospital for two visits spaced one year apart.

 There will two visits, each one year apart, at the Labs of Cognitive Neuroscience at Boston Children’s Hospital.
 Each visit includes: